injung-infosys/Team-B-GitHub-Playground-/README.md

 ## Members

-- Sandhya Renukarya
+- Sandhya Renukarya - Yes, this is me - SR
-- Ankit Gandhi
+- Ankit Gandhi - Yes, this is me - AG
 - Injung Ahn
-- Vincent Ly
+- Vincent Ly - Yes, this is me - VL
-- William Davies
+- William Davies - Yes, this is me - WD